sdv-dev/RDT/CONTRIBUTING.rst

 ***************************

 In order to test performance, we have a class that is responsible for generating data to test the transformer methods against.
-Each subclass implements two static method, ``generate`` and ``get_performance_thresholds``.
+Each subclass implements two static methods, ``generate`` and ``get_performance_thresholds``.

 1. ``generate`` takes in the number of rows to generate, and outputs the expected number